 Margaret is a consultant at the London City law firm Travers Smith LLP, where she was a partner for 25 years.
 She is a solicitor specialising in the regulation of the financial services industry and has experience in non-profitmaking, charity and professional services environments.
 Margaret is also a trustee of Parkinson’s UK.
 Margaret has lost two beloved friends to ovarian cancer and this drives her to support Target Ovarian Cancer’s work on early diagnosis, more research and support for women with ovarian cancer.

 Alexandra Cran-McGreehin is a senior civil servant at the Department for Environment, Food and Rural Affairs.
-As Board Secretary, she is responsible for ensuring accountability and good governance.
-She has previously worked in HM Treasury, the Department for Education and as Head of Secretariat for the Independent Commission for Aid Impact, the body responsible for independently scrutinising the value for money of UK aid spending.
-She has a Ph.D. in applied mathematics from the University of St Andrews, where she studied physical processes associated with the northern lights.
+She is also a governor of Queen’s Gate School, and has previously worked in HM Treasury, the Department for Education and as Head of Secretariat for the Independent Commission for Aid Impact.
 Alexandra's mother, Penelope Cran, died from ovarian cancer in 2014.

 Andrew is Head of Investor Relations at Silverfleet Capital, a leading, European private equity firm specialising in mid-market buyouts.
 Previously, Andrew was an investment banker with Credit Suisse.
 Andrew holds an MBA from Imperial College London and a BSc (HONS) from The University of Edinburgh, and has been a longstanding supporter and fundraiser for Target Ovarian Cancer since his mother-in-law died from ovarian cancer suddenly in 2010.